-Your local electric company has to build its electricity network for the peak scenario – when the most people are using the most electric.
-This means you’ll always have energy when you need it.
+Your local electric company has to build its electricity network for the peak scenario - when people are using the most electric so that you’ll always have energy when you need it.
 But doing that is not only difficult; it’s expensive.

-These are often the most expensive part of your utility bill, sometimes contributing 30% to 70% of your total electricity costs.
-What can you or your business do to cut demand charges?
+These are often the most expensive part of your utility bill, sometimes contributing 30-70% of your total electricity costs.
+What can your business do to cut demand charges?
 Depending on your situation and your demand charge rate, you could use solar energy storage to shave down your peak demand and slash those charges.

 Say your demand charge rate is $15 per kilowatt.
 During your 15-minute peak demand period, you use 100 kilowatts.
 You’ll be charged $1,500 in demand charges for those 15 minutes.

 Want to learn more?
 Check out this blog on Demand Charges with Solar Energy.